 NEW ROUGE MASCARA

 In February, Christian Louboutin expanded his beauty line ‘Rouge Louboutin Collection’ with the ‘Les Yeux Noirs Lash Amplifying Lacquer’ mascara in his iconic shade of red, tempting women to play with unexpected pops of color.
-The mascara delivers dramatic volume, enhances the definition, length, lift and curl of the lashes a is created with highly concentrated pigments that layer seamlessly without flaking or smudging.
-The brush is uniquely designed with both vertical and horizontal bristles to ensure precise application reaching even the smallest lashes.
+The mascara delivers dramatic volume, enhances the definition, length, lift and curl of the lashes, and is created with highly concentrated pigments that layer seamlessly without flaking or smudging.
+The brush is uniquely designed with both vertical and horizontal bristles to ensure precise application, reaching even the smallest lashes.
 The packaging combines Egyptian motifs of lotus flower petals and obelisks mixed with Art Deco elements.
 The golden silhouette of the container is topped with a delicate shiny black crown.
 The product comes in a jewelry-like box, perfect to present to any beauty-conscious customer.

 www.christianlouboutin.com